ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 1. The subject.
 2. A brief description of the work.
 Not “work on Trello” but a brisk overview of the work, like “answer questions about rap”.
-3. Any deadline (sometimes there is a time on a day not just a day).
+3. Any deadline (sometimes there is a time on a day not just a day, such as _12pm on Friday_; there have been several pieces of work that have to be done on a particular day).

 Looking over the work gives us a rough idea of the size of the work, which we don't record because it'd make the sticky notes too busy.
 We then put the stickies onto a sheet of A3, with a row for each day of the week.
 We try to have three subjects for each day, sometimes one or two more if they're "smaller" pieces of work.
-As they are sticky notes we ca move them around as much as we like.
+As they are sticky notes we can move them around as much as we like.
+And once we are done doesn't mean we are finished.

 As we go through anything that is needed beyond the current week we place to the left of the paper, _for later_.
 As work is done the boy moves them over to the right of the paper, _done_, complete with _a green tick_ because he thinks green is _a positive colour_ that _shows movement_.